 “What made you decide to open a horse riding tour program here in Lesvos?”
 I ask Rita.

-“In Greece, and especially in Lesvos, there is a horse culture here but unfortunately it’s very male dominated and to tell you the truth a lot of the locals are very uneducated about horses and horse riding.
+“In Greece, and especially in Lesvos, there is a horse culture here but unfortunately it’s very male dominated.
+And to tell you the truth a lot of the locals lack proper education about horses and horse riding.
 Some of them can be very ‘macho.’
 This doesn’t really look good for horse welfare.”

 “I did a BHS program in England,” Rita continues, “and I although I actually studied Hotel Management and tourism in college, I just couldn’t live without horses.
 I loved it so much that as soon as I finished my studies, I was looking for places to work with horses.
 There aren’t any other riding stables in Lesvos, and I grew up in Molyvos and I LOVE it here.
 So, I thought, if I could start a riding program here I could show any of the locals which were willing to listen to a woman, how to correctly train horses and care for them and at the same time I could share my love of Molyvos and the island with outsiders.”